 While a state is selected, you can use the Fill panel or the Control panel to adjust its appearance.

-The states of form fields are:
+The possible states that you can configure for form fields are:

 - Non Empty